anira-project/anira/README.md

 cmake --install build --prefix /path/to/install/directory
 ```

+The install tree also carries the Apache-2.0 core component of [tanh-lib](https://github.com/tanh-lab/tanh-lib) that backs anira's buffers, together with its own CMake package; `find_package(anira)` resolves it automatically via `find_dependency(tanh COMPONENTS Core)`, so consumers only add the anira prefix to `CMAKE_PREFIX_PATH`.

 ### C++ Build Options

 By default, LibTorch, ONNXRuntime, LiteRT and ExecuTorch are enabled.
 You can disable specific backends as needed: